Qowaiv/QowaivAnalyzer/README.md

 # QowaivAnalyzer

-Roslyn analyzer rules to help with using Qowaiv
+Roslyn analyzer rules to help with using Qowaiv.